Search This Blog

 Ross and Demelza Poldark kissing on a beach season 2

-These are Ross Poldark's words from book two (Demelza) after he is upset to learn that with Verity having previously been separated by her family from Captain Andrew Blamey, Demelza went behind his back and helped to reconnect them.
+While Ross had previously experience his own fall from grace with Elizabeth and therefore his grave error of judgment and emotion, this quote are his thoughts showing how he held Demelza up to a high standard.
+They are from the second book 'Demelza' after he is upset to learn that with Verity having previously been separated by her family from Captain Andrew Blamey, Demelza went behind his back and helped to reconnect them.
 Whilst Ross soon got over his anger of the role Demelza played in Verity's elopement, this comment from him certainly shows what he thought of Demelza and her ability to do wrong.
 It's a very clear statement that he almost had her up there with the angels, and as he said, that he would have 'staked' his life on it.
 Naturally this of course means that he would never have thought her capable of infidelity against him.
 But that she did indeed do with Lieutenant Hugh Armitage.
 Beforehand Ross seemingly trusted her one hundred percent.
 For example, in book five (Black Moon), when Ross's cousin, St John Peter warned him at a party that a "damned Frenchie has his eye on Demelza..." and that he better watch out for her because before he knew it the 'Frenchie' would be "boarding her", Ross barely batted an eyelid.
 This was not because he did not care but because, as he said and he thought, "Demelza knows what to do with grappling irons...".
 In other words he had complete faith in her.
 So the story line that sees Demelza be unfaithful to Ross, both in thought and deed, is one that saw Ross rocked to the core with despair at her infidelity.
 Indeed, although the book lovers on the whole tend to find Demelza incredibly likeable and if not that, then the saga's worthy and inspirational heroine, it is not uncommon for expressions of great disappointment in her to be made in respect of this storyline.
 The infidelity of Demelza goes against everything she stood for having been declared by Ross in the last book as his one 'real and true love'.
-Of his love interests she was the one he thought provided him with a 'flawless love', and 'more than perhaps Elizabeth ever could (have given him)'.
+Of his love interests Demelza was the one he thought provided him with a 'flawless love', and 'more than perhaps Elizabeth ever could (have given him)'.
 And so in this storyline was Demelza's ultimate fall from grace.
-This blog is an exploration how this could have happened.
+This blog is an exploration of why Demelza felt what something she thought was impossible did actually happen.

 Journey Of An Illicit Courtship